TL;DR: Since the Epic Games v. Apple ruling, when executed properly, iOS External Payments are increasing net revenue with little conversion impact.

 Web2App or External Payments?

-There’s still no single right answer 10 months on from the ruling: apps should experiment with every stream they can and find out what works best for their users and their revenue.
+There’s still no right answer 10 months on from the ruling: apps should experiment with every stream they can and find out what works best for their users and their revenue.

 Driving users into the app from your ads first means: